 In cooperation with local, state, and federal regulatory agencies, the Port Authority will work to minimize and correct any wildlife hazards arising from existing wetlands or water bodies located on properties designated Airport Lands in accordance with FAA directives.
 Site improvements on properties designated Airport Lands will be designed to minimize attractiveness to wildlife of natural areas and man-made features such as detention/retention ponds, landscaping, and wetlands, which can provide wildlife with ideal locations for feeding, loafing, reproduction, and escape.
-Specific to Southwest Florida International Airport, any future expansion or development of aviation-related facilities and non-aviation uses will offset environmental impacts through the Airport Mitigation Lands Overlay, depicted on Map 1, Page 4, or other appropriate mitigation.
+Specific to Southwest Florida International Airport, any future expansion or development of aviation-related facilities and non-aviation uses will offset environmental impacts through the Airport Mitigation Lands Overlay, depicted on Map 1-D, or other appropriate mitigation.
 The physical design of the airport expansion will minimize any degradation of the recharge capability of land being developed.
-All non-aviation land use development will meet the indigenous vegetation requirements set forth in the Land Development Code.
+All non-aviation land use development will meet the indigenous vegetation requirements set forth in the Land Development Code (LDC).

 If the airport master planning process precipitates a change to the airport boundaries, or a substantive change to development intensities, the Port Authority will initiate the appropriate amendment to reflect such changes.
-(Ordinance No. 94-30, 00-22, 04-16, 07-12, 09-14, 11-16, 13-12, 16-15, 19-02)
+(Ord.
+No. 94-30, 00-22, 04-16, 07-12, 09-14, 11-16, 13-12, 16-15, 19-02)

 POLICY 1.1.13: The Tradeport future land use category includes areas of commercial and industrial lands adjacent to the airport.
-These areas will include developments consisting of light manufacturing or assembly, warehousing, and distribution facilities; research and development activities; laboratories; ground transportation and airport-related terminals or transfer facilities; hotels/motels, meeting facilities; and office uses.
+These areas will include developments consisting of light manufacturing or assembly, data centers, warehousing, and distribution facilities; research and development activities; laboratories; ground transportation and airport-related terminals or transfer facilities; hotels/motels, meeting facilities; education and training facilities; and, office uses.

 Stand-alone retail commercial uses intended to support and complement the surrounding business and industrial land uses are permitted if they are approved as part of a Development of Regional Impact (DRI) or Planned Development rezoning.
 Stand-alone retail commercial uses are limited to 1 acre out of every 10 Tradeport and preserved wetland acres within the project.
-To provide an incentive to preserve upland habitat, Developments of Regional Impact or Planned Developments may also receive additional stand-alone retail acres at the rate of 1 additional acre out of every 10 acres of preserved and enhanced uplands within the project that protect wetlands, flow-ways or occupied listed species habitat.
-Ancillary retail commercial uses, related directly to the sale of products manufactured or services provided in the Tradeport, are allowed if they are part of a planned development.
-Residential uses, other than bona fide caretaker residences, are not permitted in this category.
-Caretaker residences are not permitted in the Airport Noise Zone B. Special environmental and design review guidelines will be applied to this future land use category because of its location within the Six Mile Cypress Basin and in order to maintain the appearance of this area as a primary point of entry into Lee County.
-Property in Section 1 and the east 1⁄2 of Section 2, Township 46 South, Range 25 East, and in Section 6, Township 46 South, Range 26 East, must be rezoned to a planned development zoning category prior to any development other than the construction of essential public services.
-During the rezoning process, the best environmental management practices identified on pages 43 and 44 of the July 28, 1993 Henigar & Ray study entitled, "Groundwater Resource Protection Study" will be rebuttably presumed to be necessary to protect potential groundwater resources in the area.
-(Ordinance No. 94-30, 02-02, 03-04, 04-16, 03-02, 09-06, 10-14, 10-20, 10-37, 18-05, 19-02, 19-
+To provide an incentive to preserve upland habitat, DRIs or Planned Developments may also receive additional stand-alone retail acres at the rate of 1 additional acre out of every 10 acres of preserved and enhanced uplands within the project that protect wetlands, flow-ways or occupied listed species habitat.
+Ancillary retail commercial uses, related directly to the sale of products manufactured or services provided in Tradeport, are allowed if they are part of a planned development.
+Residential uses, other than bona fide caretaker residences, are not permitted in this future land use category.
+(Ord.
+No. 94-30, 02-02, 03-04, 04-16, 03-02, 09-06, 10-14, 10-20, 10-37, 18-05, 19-02, 19-13, 21-09, 23-08)